huss-osman/huss-osman/README.md

 ## 💡 About Me

-I’m an aspiring DevOps engineer focused on **building strong fundamentals before scaling into cloud and automation**.
+A DevOps engineer focused on **building strong fundamentals before scaling into cloud and automation**.

 My approach is simple: